lvalics/n8n-nodes-piapi/README.md

 ## Credentials

 You will need an API key from piapi.ai to use this node.
 Add the API key to the credentials section in the settings of the node.

-## Version history

-### 0.1.0
-Initial version, RunwayML integrated with some services.

 ## Compatibility